Concordium/concordium-client/README.md

   - `$ ./client.py SendTransaction --source FILENAME` will parse a transaction from `FILENAME` and send it.
 The transaction should be written in a JSON format as used in acorn tests.
-See `test/transactions` repository for examples of how to write transactions.
+See `acorn/test/transactions` repository for examples of how to write transactions.

   - `$ ./client.py LoadModule --source FILENAME` will try to parse and process an acorn module and store it in a local cache.
 It does not talk to the baker.
 A module can be deployed by writing a "DeployModule" transaction after the module has been loaded into the local cache.

+    See `acorn/test/transactions/commcounter.json` for an example.

+- See the examples in `acorn/test/contracts` for some example contracts which one can deploy.